- 1 -

 A Response to Dr. Hoppe

 While it is true that I greatly appreciate The Daily Bell as a forum for such discussions, and am in awe of Dr. Hoppe’s accomplishments over the years – fighting for rationality in the Marketplace – I am here emphasizing my disagreements with some of the conclusions of this great man.
-I am convinced that anyone who is thick-skinned enough to stand up to being accused of being German, can take my outrageous slings and arrows in the spirit with which they were launched.
+I am convinced that anyone who is thick skinned enough to stand up to being accused of being German, can take my outrageous slings and arrows in the spirit with which they were launched.

-1) DEMOCRACY Dr. Hoppe says that Democracy was billed as the individual’s “way out” from the pre-modern Absolute Monarchies, and that it failed to live up to its billing: “In opening participation and entry into state-government to everyone on equal terms, so the advocates of democracy claimed, equality before the law would become reality and true freedom would reign.
+Dr. Hoppe says that Democracy was billed as the individual’s “way out” from the pre-modern Absolute Monarchies, and that it failed to live up to its billing: “In opening participation and entry into state-government to everyone on equal terms, so the advocates of democracy claimed, equality before the law would become reality and true freedom would reign.
 But this is all a big error.”

 No – it is not all a big error.
 Dr. Hoppe is commenting here on only how Representative Democracy has evolved.
 Direct Democracy is a way out.
 It would attain the greatest amount of Freedom for the individuals participating in whatever Group they chose to associate themselves.
 The fact that Representative Democracy falls short of this goal, and creates the resultant un-owned Governmental apparatus used for exploitation by the current Caretakers, is not the fault of Democracy per se.

-Hogs at the public trough – over the long haul the exploitation of the Representatives may prove more destructive to the wellbeing of the People than would a King’s exploitation, because at least as owner of the whole operation, a King has greater interest in maintaining the integrity of the trough for his sons and grandsons.
+Hogs at the public trough – over the long haul the exploitation by the Representatives may prove more destructive to the wellbeing of the People than would a King’s exploitation, because at least as owner of the whole operation, a King has greater interest in maintaining the integrity of the trough for his sons and grandsons.
 Representatives may just get what they can while in power, and leave the trough itself a mess when they leave.

 Here Dr. Hoppe makes the same point, “The caretaker does not own the country, but as long as he is in office he is permitted to use it to his and his protégés' advantage.
 He owns its current use – usufruct – but not its capital stock.
 This does not eliminate exploitation.
 To the contrary, it makes exploitation less calculating and carried out with little or no regard to the capital stock.
 Exploitation becomes shortsighted and capital consumption will be systematically promoted.”